 My Trail Tale:

 My trip to LBJ this past September in 2013 consisted of many firsts; my first trip to the park, my first time to drive solo in our new truck pulling our trailer over 600 miles round trip, my first time to use four wheel drive, and the first time Angel and I won sweepstakes for placing first in horsemanship and first in horse categories in our division at the NATRC (North American Trail Riding Conference) competitive trail ride.
+I must thank CAM Forge Farrier Services (Mr. McConnell) for making and donating the eye catching copper plated horseshoe sweepstakes plaque – THANK YOU!
 Needless to say we had a good time and really enjoyed the park!
 I don’t recommend driving into the park for the first time in the dark and rain.
 Although there are signs pointing you to the TADRA trailhead, they are hard to see in the dark.
 The roads are mostly sandy caliche material which gets very sticky in spots during a heavy rain.
 I was driving very slow due to being unsure of my route, and I got stuck.
 Using four wheel drive for the first time to free myself out of a mucky situation was quite empowering, boy I am glad we now have 4×4 capabilities.
-Luckily a friend met me at the crossroads and I followed her the rest of the way to the TADRA Point campgrounds.
+Luckily a friend (Thanks Liz!) met me at the crossroads and I followed her the rest of the way to the TADRA Point campgrounds.
 I thoroughly enjoyed this park and can’t wait to return.

 Park Office (432) 358-4444